fawazma/Pythonfiles/README.md

-In this repo, I'm uploading python projects (Past & Present).
+In this repo, I'm uploading python activities (Past & Present).